brycecooperkawa/vwAdmin/README.md

 with a stable internet connection and a viable web browser accessing the above URL will display the admin panel
 will function like any other website plug in the index.html file as well as the Styles.css to wherever you would host
-the website and it should work visit the original GitHub repository at:
+the website and it should work opening index.html with google chrome should also take the user to a working webpage
+visit the original GitHub repository at:
 https://github.com/brycecooperkawa/vwAdmin